VeldEnDuin/VeldEnDuin.github.io/en/amenities/bicycle-shed.md

     - /img/voorzieningen/fietsberging/fietsberg-05.jpg
     - /img/voorzieningen/fietsberging/fietsberg-06.jpg
     - /img/voorzieningen/fietsberging/fietsberg-07.jpg

 insert:
     - page-images-top

 remove:
     - imgstrip

 ---

 {% include links.md %}

+Plan your bicycle tour using the maxi bicycle junction map on the facade of the bicycle shed.

 Putting your bicycle inside after an inspiring tour might be a good idea.
 In our covered bicycle shed there is room for 116 bikes.